Fierce gun battle rocks El Chapo's bastion in Mexico - Journal du Cameroun

-Heavily armed gunmen in four-by-four trucks fought an intense battle against Mexican security forces Thursday in the city of Culiacan, capital of jailed kingpin Joaquin “El Chapo” Guzman’s home state of Sinaloa.
+Heavily armed gunmen in four-by-four trucks fought an intense battle with Mexican security forces Thursday in the city of Culiacan, capital of jailed kingpin Joaquin “El Chapo” Guzman’s home state of Sinaloa.

-Sustained, heavy gunfire ground the western city of 750,000 people to a halt, in a battle that left blazing vehicles strewn across the street and sent terrified residents running for shelter, said AFP journalists at the scene.
+Sustained, heavy gunfire rocked the western city of 750,000 people in a battle that left blazing vehicles strewn across the street and sent terrified residents running for shelter, said AFP journalists at the scene.

-Images carried on Mexican television showed army and police forces under assault by civilians armed with heavy machine guns.
+Images carried on Mexican television showed army and police forces under assault by gunmen armed with heavy machine guns.

-Mexican TV networks said the shootout was triggered by the arrest of one of Guzman’s sons, who have assumed control of part of the cartel since their father was extradited in 2017.
+Mexican TV network Milenio said the shootout was triggered by the arrest of Ovidio Guzman, one of the sons of “El Chapo,” who have assumed control of part of the cartel since their father was extradited to the United States in 2017.

 Other media reports said one of Guzman’s sons had been killed.